JefersonLucas/the-matrix-effect/README.md

 ## Starting

-Essas instruções fornecerão uma cópia do projeto em execução na sua máquina local.

-### Installing
-Siga passo a passo as seguinte formas de obter o código na sua máquina local.
+These instructions supply a copy of project in your local machine.

 **1. Cloning the Repo**.

-To clone this repo in your local machina, use the lines of command in below:
+To clone this repo in your local machine, use the lines of command in below:

 ```
 #Clonar com SSH